ceph/ceph/README.rst

 as a config file for ``teuthology`` will make that possible.
 With that option, any *task* that fails, will have the ``interactive`` task called after it.
-This means that before any cleanup happens, you get a change to inspect the system -- both through Teuthology and via extra SSH connections -- and the cleanup completes only when you choose so.
+This means that before any cleanup happens, you get a chance to inspect the system -- both through Teuthology and via extra SSH connections -- and the cleanup completes only when you choose so.
 Just exit the interactive Python session to continue the cleanup.